 FEMA recovery officials remind all property owners that homeowners insurance does not cover floods.
 Only flood insurance provides protection from water damage due to flooding.
 Federal officials also recommend property owners purchase flood insurance whether flood risk is high, medium or low.
 One in four flood loss claims is filed in low-cost areas.
 Flood insurance is available to any property owner located in a community participating in the NFIP.

 The best time to buy flood insurance is now.
-Coverage usually doesn't begin until 30 days after the purchase date.
+Coverage doesn’t begin until 30 days after purchase date.

 For more information, visit www.FloodSmart.gov to find out how to prepare for a flood, assess your risk, estimate the cost of flood insurance premiums, find local insurance agents and get links to community based information.

 FEMA manages federal response and recovery efforts following any national incident, initiates mitigation activities and manages the National Flood Insurance Program.
 FEMA works closely with state and local emergency managers, law enforcement personnel, firefighters and other first responders.
 FEMA became part of the U.S. Department of Homeland Security on March 1, 2003.